 The Kokyu Dojo is a traditional Japanese martial arts school that seeks to promote an authentic form of Aikido, and other related arts such as swordsmanship, calligraphy, meditation and Oriental healing arts.

-Classes are held Mondays, Wednesdays and Fridays at 7 pm, for the duration of 90 minutes.
+Classes are held Monday to Fridays at 7 am, for the duration of 60 to 90 minutes.
 The weekday classes cover traditional Aikido techniques, which include a vast array of throws, strikes, joint locks, breakfall techniques (ukemi), hand-feet-body movement (tai sabaki), breathing (kokyu), etiquette rules (reigi-saho), among other concepts pertaining to the art.

 On Saturday mornings at 10 am, the Dojo holds its weapons class, covering Kenjutsu (samurai swordsmanship), Jojutsu (wooden staff) and Tantodori (short sword of knife).
 Weapons class runs for one hour.